MySQL semi-sync cluster logs

 Enable logging

-- when creating the cluster;
+- when creating a cluster;

 - or in an existing cluster.